Kathelas007/IPP/README.md

 Interpret in python.
 Program loads XML from part 1 and iterpretes it.

 ## Part 3
 Tester in php.
-Thui program tests previous parts and generates results as HTML5 page.
+This program tests previous parts and generates results as HTML5 page.